 Starting from April 2014, the supply of drugs and medical services offered by private or

 public health institutions shall be exempt from VAT.

-The normal rate Value Added Tax is 17%, the reduced rate applicable to a restrictive list of products and services is 7 % and 0% for exempted goods and activities.
+The standard rate Value Added Tax is 17%, the reduced rate applicable to a restrictive list of products and services is 7 % and 0% for exempted goods and activities.

 There is no VAT system in Angola at this time.
 However,

 there is a consumption tax which to some extent

 substitutes VAT.
 Consumption tax is levied on: importation

 of goods, local production of goods and a range of services

 (e.g. consultancy services, tourism services).
 The rate